 Severity of Information Gap

-The survey asked women cultivators about their access to information on seed varieties, fertilizer application, livestock feeding, credit, crop diseases and treatment, place of sale for their produce, etc. The respondents reported very low access to such agriculture-related information.
+The survey asked women farmers about their access to information on seed varieties, fertilizer application, livestock feeding, credit, crop diseases and treatment, place of sale for their produce, etc. The respondents reported very low access to such agricultural information.
 In Raichur district, only 1.5 per cent of women received any such information.
-In Chamarajanagar district, a local non-governmental organisation (NGO) had recently initiated women’s self-help groups (SHGs) specifically for the purpose of disseminating information on agricultural practices, such as agrcultural practices involved in vegetable cultivation.
+In Chamarajanagar district, a local non-governmental organisation (NGO) had recently initiated women’s self-help groups (SHGs) specifically for the purpose of disseminating information on agricultural practices, such as agricultural practices involved in vegetable cultivation.
 As a result, 42 per cent of women in Chamarajanagar reported receiving some information.
-If SHGs are excluded as a source, only 7.6 per cent of women in Chamarajanagar and 4.7 per cent in both districts combined reported receiving agriculture-related information from any source (Table 3).
+If SHGs are excluded as a source, only 7.6 per cent of women in Chamarajanagar and 4.7 per cent in both districts combined reported receiving agricultural information from any source (Table 3).
 This combined 4.7 per cent compares very poorly with the 86 per cent of women who stated, during the survey, that they would like to receive information related to agricultural activities.